Dr Kara Makara Fuller

 'Towards maximizing international PhD students’ experience in the UK', funded by UK Economic and Social Research Council (ESRC) Impact Acceleration Account, University of Glasgow, 2016-2017.
 Co-Investigator, with Dely Elliot (PI), Muir Houston, and Kate Reid. £4,160.

 'Partnership Development between University of Glasgow and Baku State University', funded by British Council, 2015.
 Collaboration with Vivienne Baumfield, University of Exeter, and Aliyeva Turana, Baku State University. £3,000.

-I supervise a number of PhD students in the School of Education as well as PGT students in the MSc in Psychological Studies programme.
-I am currently open to taking on new PhD students with projects related to my research expertise–please feel free to contact me with enquiries.
+I supervise a number of PhD researchers in the School of Education as well as PGT students in the MSc in Psychological Studies programme.
+I am currently open to taking on new doctoral researchers with projects related to my research expertise–please feel free to contact me with enquiries.

 - Dayana Balgabekova

 - Alqahtani, Ebtisam Saeed H